Xiaotong-W/YanLi-flylab/content/publication/2016-book/index.md

 ---
-title: Chapter "Vision, Memory and Cognition in Drosophila" in the book of "Learning and Memory: A Comprehensive Reference, 2nd edition"
+title: "Chapter Vision, Memory and Cognition in Drosophila in the book of Learning and Memory: A Comprehensive Reference, 2nd edition"

 authors:
   - Aike Guo